junxit/us-congress-bills-114/metadata.md

 - 2016-07-15 — Message on Senate action sent to the House.
 - 2016-07-18 — Received in the House.
 - 2016-07-18 — Referred to the House Committee on Foreign Affairs.
+- 2016-09-12 — Considered under suspension of the rules. (consideration: CR H5263-5266)
+- 2016-09-12 — DEBATE - The House proceeded with forty minutes of debate on S. Con.
+Res.
+46.
+- 2016-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-12 — Mr. Royce moved to suspend the rules and agree to the resolution.
+- 2016-09-12 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5263)
+- 2016-09-12 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5263)